I expect that the Minister will receive widespread congratulations for his initiative. I suspect so but it is not something he will always be getting.

 What is special core status?
 That question has been asked by other Deputies already.
 I suppose there are two possibilities.
 It might be as good as core status and a special title is required to distinguish history from English, Irish and Mathematics, or it might not be a core subject at all.
 It could be either one of those possibilities, although perhaps there is a third possibility.
 Perhaps the Minister will outline the position.

-I am not immediately clear on what "special core status" is.
-That needs to be clarified.
 We could go away from here and the new cycle will move on and we might find out later that special core status does not amount to a hill of beans.
 I am interested to hear what the Minister has to say on that.

 Lessons need to be learned from this.
-The voice of the public, students and teachers were not properly heard until it was too late.
+The voice of the public, students and teachers was not properly heard until it was too late.
 The NCCA is looking at the senior cycle before we are fully finished with the reform of the junior cycle.
 Is it soon enough to know how the junior cycle has worked out or to start adjusting the senior cycle on foot of that?
 I have had conversations with teachers who are concerned that some of the consultations and questions seem to point in particular directions.
 Teachers have felt a bit led by some of the consultations.
 We need to be watchful for that and take it into consideration.

 Any time the curriculum is discussed, the status of the Irish language comes up, at leaving certificate and junior certificate level.
 I want to state very clearly that I and my party believe it is essential that it remains core.
 In the same way as history, it is intrinsic to our sense of self and our understanding of ourselves and our history.
 It is closely tied in with our history but is much more than that.
 It is a form of communication and a living language.
 When future decisions are made and the process by which we reach such decisions is critically analysed, we need to take stock of how we arrive at those decisions.
 I hope that lessons will be learned from this.